Get

 Disadvantages of Spirulina

 Thankfully, there don’t seem to be too many serious risks surrounding spirulina, based on currently available information.
 In rare cases, some dogs may develop a stomach upset if they eat too much of the supplement at once, but generally, spirulina is considered fairly well tolerated.
-Spirulina can absorb toxins from the water that it’s grown in, but if you’ve bought your dog’s supplement from a trusted brand and according to your vet’s recommendation, you won’t have to worry as much about contamination because the manufacturer should have taken the necessary precautions to ensure your dog’s safety and grow the algae in controlled and tested conditions.
+Spirulina can absorb toxins from the water that it’s grown in, but if you’ve bought your dog’s supplement from a trusted brand and according to a vet’s recommendation, you won’t have to worry as much about contamination because the manufacturer should have taken the necessary precautions to ensure your dog’s safety and grow the algae in controlled and tested conditions.
 However, always be mindful of the fact that nutritional supplements for dogs are not recognized by the FDA as such, unlike pet food and drugs, meaning they may contain ingredients in different amounts than stated on their labels, or not at all.

 Avoid spirulina supplements from unverified brands, as they may have used fillers that could affect your dog negatively.
 Never give human spirulina supplements to your dog because these could make them sick if they contain ingredients that are harmful or even toxic for dogs.
-Only use ones that have been specifically made for canines and recommended by your vet.
+Only use ones that have been specifically made for canines and recommended by a vet.
 Special precautions should be taken in dogs taking certain medications or suffering from autoimmune diseases.

 Frequently Asked Questions